Surface Mount Technology SMT PCB Assembly

 SMT stands for Surface Mount Technology, a technology or a method of placing components directly on the PCB.
 On the other hand, SMD stands for Surface Mount Devices that are components or devices used in the Surface Mount Technology.
 The devices are components, such as resistors, transistors, and LEDs.
 Both terms have a relationship, but they refer to different things.
 Long story short, SMT is a process while SMDs are the physical components.

-Difference Between SMT and THT
+What is the Difference Between SMT and THT?

 SMT and THT are two different technologies for mounting electronic components on the PCB board.
 Both are different and have their distinct advantages and disadvantages.

 Traditional through-hole Dual In-Line Package assemblies reached their limits in terms of cost, weight, volume, and reliability improvements.
 SMT allows more reliable assemblies with higher I/O, increased board density, and reduced weight, volume, and cost.
 The weight of printed circuit board assemblies (PBAs) using SMT is reduced because surface mount components (SMCs) can weigh up to 10 times less than their conventional counterparts and occupy about one-half to one-third of the space on the printed circuit board (PCB) surface.
 SMT also provides improved shock and vibration resistance due to the lower mass of components.
 The smaller lead lengths of surface mount components reduce parasitic losses and provide more effective decoupling.

 THT is old technology and was widely used before SMT.
 THT components are a bit large as compared to their SMT counterparts.
 Thus, a THT PCB assembly is a bit larger than an SMT PCB assembly.
 However, when the THT components are soldered, they can bear high mechanical and environmental stress.
 But SMT components cannot bear thermal and mechanical stress because they use less solder paste, which fails in the case of stress.